reefland/ansible-k3s-argocd-renovate/docs/renovate-workflow-example.md

 ## Initial Pull Request

-Your introduction to Renovate beings with PR (Pull Request) #1, which can be found under the "Pull Request" tab of your ArgoCD repository:
+Your introduction to Renovate begins with PR (Pull Request) #1, which can be found under the `Pull request` tab of your ArgoCD repository:
 ![Renovate Initial Pull Request](../images/renovate_initial_configure_renovate_pr.png)

 * Click `Configure Renovate` link to review the PR which was generated.